AqwamCreates/DataPredict/docs/API/Models/ReinforcingNeuralNetwork.md

 ### reinforce()

-Set model's parameters.
-When any of the arguments are nil, previous argument values for that argument will be used.
+Reward or punish model based on the predicted output.

 ```
-ReinforcingNeuralNetwork:reinforce(featureVector: FeatureVector, label: integer, rewardValue: number, punishValue: number)
+NeuralNetwork:reinforce(featureVector: Matrix, label: integer, rewardValue: number, punishValue: number): integer
 ```

 #### Parameters:

-* featureVector: How many times should the model needed to be trained.
+* featureVector: Matrix containing data.

+* label: Actual label.

+* rewardValue: How much do we reward the model if it gets the prediction correct (value between 0 and 1).

-* label: The speed at which the model learns.
-Recommended that the value is set between (0 to 1).
+* punishValue: How much do we punish the model if it gets the prediction incorrect (value between 0 and 1).

-* rewardValue: The cost at which the model stops training.
+#### Returns:

+* predictedValue: A value that is predicted by the model.

-* punishValue: The value
+* probability: The

 ## Inherited From